Back Office: Inventory - Inventory Item

 3. SKU/Bar Code – Enter the SKU/Bar Code (same as Back Office design, maximum of 50 characters).

-Purchase Unit – (Mandatory) Select the Purchase Unit, which will reflect in the auto-populated Quantity based on the selected Inventory Unit.
+1. Select the Purchase Unit (Mandatory), which will reflect in the auto-populated Quantity based on the selected Inventory Unit.

 1. Example: Purchase Unit US Quart = 0.25 Inventory Unit Gallon.